A-class Melbourne tram: History

-Comeng had expected an extension to the Z-class order, and in the early 1980s drew up plans for a Z4-class, due to a change in state government in 1982 these plans were put on hold.
-The order eventuated however in late 1982, for 28 A1-class trams. (at the same time, an order was placed for two B1 class articulated LRVs, making a total of 30 trams ordered).
+Comeng had expected an extension to the Z-class order, and in the early 1980s drew up plans for a Z4-class.
+Due to a change in state government in 1982, these plans were put on hold.
+The order eventuated however in late 1982, for 28 A1-class trams.
+At the same time, an order was placed for two B1 class articulated trams, making a total of 30 trams ordered.
 The design, which was shaped by input from passengers and tramway employees, had a series of alterations from the Z-class design.
-They did not include the conductors console seen in the Z-class, and had a differing door arrangement that posed a design challenge, as there was less space to house equipment.
+They did not include the conductors console seen in the Z-class and had a differing door arrangement.
+This posed a design challenge as there was less space to house equipment.

-This order was extended in 1985 by 42, these were designated A2-class due to a number of design changes (including a different door-operating mechanism to the A1-class).
+This order was extended in 1985 by 42, these were designated A2 due to a number of design changes, including a different door-operating mechanism.
 All 70 A1 and A2-class trams were built by Comeng's Dandenong factory, with 69 remaining in service.
 When the Melbourne tram network was privatised in August 1999, all passed to Yarra Trams.

-A few had their roller blinds replaced with dot matrix equipment in 2005/06, before all were fitted with LED equipment in 2007.
-All were fitted with cab air-conditioning in 2007.
+Some trams had their rollsigns replaced with dot matrix equipment in 2005/06, before all were fitted with LED equipment in 2007.
+All were fitted with air-conditioning in the driver's cab in 2007.

-As of 2017, an automated on-board passenger information system was being rolled out.
+In 2017, an automated on-board passenger information system was installed.